Fiat Brevetti

-The Brevetti is an automobile presented by Fiat in 1905 as a result of the acquisition of the Ansaldi company in the same year.
+The Brevetti is an automobile presented by Fiat in 1905 as a result of the acquisition of the Ansaldi company.
 From the Ansaldi, Fiat prepared the 10–12 HP, renamed “Brevetti” in 1906.
 A second series, the “Brevetti 2” was built from 1909.

 The Brevetti was equipped with a 3052 cc engine producing 20 hp.
 The “Brevetti 2”, originally named the 15-25 HP, was based on the same mechanics but the engine was upgraded to 25 PS.
 Both versions were assembled in the plant of Corso Dante in Turin.